-Mentee applications for Fall 2021 will be accepted August 1–19.
+Mentee applications for Spring 2022 will be accepted March 15–April 15.
 Mentor applications are accepted year-round.

 Our program is open to all AWP members, but we particularly encourage applications from writers who have never been associated with an MFA program and those writing from regions, backgrounds, cultures, and perspectives that are typically underrepresented in the literary world.